Cat Skiing

 Cat Ski Terrain

 The presence of trees is another major variation.
-North American cat skiing has a combination of alpine and tree skiing, whilst New Zealand and Chile have treeless terrain.
-Cat skiing in these countries is weather dependent, and the snow quality may be affected through exposure to the sun and wind.
+North American and Europe cat skiing have a combination of alpine and tree skiing, whilst Chile has treeless terrain where cat skiing is weather dependent, and the snow quality may be affected through exposure to the sun and wind.

 Safety and Risks